 - NFL+

-- Live local and primetime games on mobile and tablet devices
+- Live local and primetime games and NFL Network on mobile and tablet devices

 - Live out-of-market preseason games across all devices